tpanotopoulos/old-projects/README.md

   now, I believe the assignment was to read in words from a text file and cache them in a hash table.

+--os--
+  This was a larger project for that same Operating Systems course.
+We were meant to write a program that simulated several scheduling algorithms for CPU use within a computer.
+The simulation procedurally generated process objects based on several seed values and then ran until each of those processes had fully completed its CPU and I/O bursts.
+Afterwards it would reset the state and run it again with the next algorithm, until each algorithm had been simulated.
+It then wrote out some data about the algorithms' performance so we could compare how well each scheduling method worked.

+  I did not finish this project in time, so the only scheduling algorithm implemented is first come first served.
+There are several superfluous variables and functions in the files that were meant to let me expand into the other algorithms.